Skip to content

 Bernard’s New Jersey Accomplishment – The Treaty of Easton

-Like other governors, much of Bernard’s time was taken up with the difficult problem of persuading the New Jersey assembly to part with resources needed to keep Britain’s war effort afloat.
+Like other governors, much of Bernard’s time was spent with the difficult problem of persuading the New Jersey assembly to part with the resources needed to keep Britain’s war effort afloat.
 Bernard’s first major success was to assist in negotiating a peace treaty with the Delaware Indians and other disaffected tribes.

 Treaty of Easton in October 1758 – Known as possibly Governor Bernard’s greatest accomplishment as Royal Governor in New Jersey, honoring the Native Americans and ensuring the safety of colonial settlers in New Jersey.,